 A push for transparency, celebrating the truth of our mission.
 Open Archive Let’s make more designs public!

 It all starts here.
 The Opendesk Foosball table.
 Designed, developed, made and delivered to a happy customer in London.
 Now it’s yours!
-We have published all the production content associated with the table, right here.
+We have published all the production content associated with the table, right here, under a Creative Commons - non-commercial license.
 A gift, from us to you!

 The Opendesk Foosball Table